ajoz/ajoz.github.io/_posts/2017-11-09-4developers-lodz-afterthoughts.markdown

 * even moving a simple feature might be hard - services can differ in architecture, programming language, database used, overall infrastructure and especially API they are exposing to their clients
 * monolith is not evil it has its uses
 * monolith can have polyglot persistance
+* each microservice has a test pyramid

 Was very nice to hear how things are done in a large company.
 What impressed me the most was 100 deployments per day.
+Tomek also mentioned that a lot of the teams are working on the infrastructure instead of business logic.

 ### Modern Agile Retrospectives - Piotr Stawirej

 After all those technical talks I wanted to chill a bit.
 Agile track was my choice and it was a good choice I tell you.
+Later on I learned this presentation one of 3 best presentations on the conference so I was really lucky to attend it.

 Piotr was talking about common Scrum "implementations" in companies and how most often they transform into cargo cults.
 People doing daily standups, retrospectives without understanding what they are all about.